Ferocactus viridescens (Torr. & A. Gray) Britton & Rose

 Echinocactus viridescens (basionym)

-Ferocactus viridescens is spherical, oblate, or nearly cylindrical, is usually wider than tall, and less than 12 inches (30 cm) in height.
-The flesh is bright green and arranged into several ribs covered in arrays of long spines.
-The spines stick straight out and may curve a bit, and are red when new, dulling to gray or tan.
-The cactus blooms in yellow to greenish flowers with red or pink scales.
-The fruit is yellow or red.
+Ferocactus viridescens is cactus with spherical, ovate, or nearly cylindrical stem.
+It is usually wider than tall, and less than 12 inches (30 cm) in height.
+The stem is bright green and arranged into several ribs covered in arrays of long spines.
+Spines stick straight out and may curve a bit, and are red when new, dulling to gray or tan.
+Flowers are yellow to greenish with red or pink scales.
+Fruits are yellow or red.

 How to Grow and Care